olizzh0105/review-data-source-analysis/data_collection_plan.md

 - `data/raw/apple_store_reviews.csv`

 Raw collected data will be preserved without deduplication.
 Duplicate review IDs identified during collection will be documented and handled separately during data processing and EDA.

+Repeated collection runs also showed that review availability through the Apple feed can vary over time.
+Some applications that initially returned limited or no review pages later returned substantially more reviews.
+This variability will be treated as an observed limitation of the collection method.

 The collection scripts should: